Home | Browse Topics | Consumer rights & money | Credit and debt | Your rights as a guarantor

 • Meeting all legal obligations – The lender must meet all their legal obligations to you, including, for example, the requirements in the Credit Contracts and Consumer Finance Act to provide you with necessary information.

-If a lender breaches any of those responsibilities, the courts can order them to pay you compensation, or can make various other orders (see “Enforcing the credit contract laws against lenders” in this chapter).
+If a lender breaches any of those responsibilities, the courts can order them to pay you compensation, or can make various other orders (see: “Enforcing the credit contract laws against lenders”).

 Did this answer your question?